 HEPA Air Purifier

 HEPA (High-Efficiency Particulate Air) air purifiers are among the most effective at capturing microscopic particles.
 A true HEPA filter can trap 99.97% of particles that are 0.3 microns in diameter, including pollen, mould spores, dust mite debris, and other allergens.
-These purifiers are highly recommended for individuals with
+These purifiers are highly recommended for individuals with allergies or asthma and are often used in medical facilities due to their efficiency.

 UV Air Purifier